 Let’s talk about vitamin A.

-Vitamin A enjoys a good, but rather vague reputation – most people are aware that they should probably make sure to eat enough of it, but an awful lot of them aren’t entirely sure why.
+Vitamin A enjoys a good, but a rather vague reputation – most people are aware that they should probably make sure to eat enough of it, but an awful lot of them aren’t entirely sure why.

 And in most cases, this is enough.
 Vitamin A is indeed good for you in almost any scenario and we definitely encourage getting your daily fill.